Scarborough and Whitby: Boundaries

+The 2023 periodic review of Westminster constituencies, which was based on the local authority structure in place on 1 December 2020, left the boundaries unchanged.
+The above contents take into account the abolition of the Borough of Scarborough, which was absorbed into the new unitary authority of North Yorkshire with effect from 1 April 2023.

 Constituency profile

 The constituency covers the towns of Scarborough and Whitby.
 Both of these are seaside towns in North Yorkshire on the north-east coast of England.
 However, the constituency is largely rural and semi-rural, such issues tend to influence voting preferences, with Scarborough itself mostly Labour and the rural areas Conservative.
 At the last two general elections, it was the most marginal seat in North Yorkshire.